 Workflow automates the routing of work from activity to activity according to procedural rules.
-Work is expressed as a dynamic set of documents (data) associated with data that characterizes the set of documents (metadata).
+Work is expressed as a dynamic set of documents (data) associated with information that characterizes the set of documents (metadata).
 Taken together, the data and metadata are called a workitem.
-Users can act on the information in the workitem, accomplish tasks, update workitem information, and trigger the continuation of the workflow.
+Users can act on the information in the workitem, accomplish tasks, update workitem information, and trigger the continuation of the workitem in the workflow.